 Being able to talk with Orion about a wide-range of jobs and having help narrowing the search into a specific career field helped save time and make the job search more efficient.
 A recruiter from Orion called up one day and said, "I had the perfect opportunity for you come across my desk this morning"…and that was it!

 I was hired as part of a development program at Medtronic where they hired four people every six months that had either little or no healthcare and/or sales experience.
 These new employees spend six months in-house and learned the corporate structure.
 They then spend six months traveling in the field to learn the sales aspect of the job.
 Medtronic heavily recruited people with prior military experience, because they recognized the valuable skill sets veterans had learned while on active duty.

-I have now worked in the healthcare industry as a spine consultant selling medical devices to neurosurgeons, orthopedic spine surgeons, and interventional radiologists since 2007.
-I consult with them during procedures and help provide them with the newest and best technology for treating their patients.
+I have now worked in the healthcare industry as managing the Iowa core spine products team that sells medical devices to neurosurgeons, orthopedic spine surgeons, and interventional radiologists.
+My team consults with them during procedures and helps provide them with the newest and best technology for treating their patients.
 When I began, both the healthcare industry and the medical device field were entirely new to me.

 In addition to the yearlong training program offered by Medtronic, I felt prepared for the job due my military background.
 The diversity of duties I was assigned while in the military helped me become very willing and able to learn and succeed at a new job, or set of responsibilities, very quickly.
 Another important quality I had taken away from my military experiences was teamwork, the ability to stay focused on the team's goals and overall mission above my own individual goals.